 In spite of living in a world turned inside out and upside down by the loss of both her children, Charity found her calling, which led to the creation of The ELLA Foundation.

 ELLA is grounded on the belief that we can support and empower people affected by violence to become effective advocates for good in their own lives; advocates for change in their communities with ELLA: Empathy, Love, Lessons,

 Charity has traveled the US, Canada, and Africa to share her story and example of unconditional love for all, be they criminal or victim, with thousands.

 She is a certified Crisis Interventionist with over 2000 hours volunteer experience, a certified Anger Management Specialist, a certified Theft Addiction Specialist, a certified Seeking Safety facilitator, and has developed numerous evidence-based programs for those affected by violence.

-Charity is the subject of the award-winning documentary The Family I Had, which premiered at the 2017 Tribeca Film Fest, and has been distributed worldwide and viewed by millions.
-She is the author of her upcoming memoir, How Now, Butterfly?, that tells the tale of Hell and back.
+She is the author of her memoir, How Now, Butterfly?, that tells her tale of Hell and back.